Last updated: May 4, 2026

 How to apply without wasting time

-- Match the right income rule to the right form.
+- Match the income rule to the form.
 Homestead and SAFESR use household income.
-SVR uses Kansas adjusted gross income.
-If another adult lived with you, do this step before filing.
+SVR uses Kansas adjusted gross income for the household.

 - Keep the tax statement beside you.
 Do not count special assessments, sewer charges, late fees, or interest as property tax on the state claim.